brunomunarolo/Instroducao-Python/README.md

 -  Desça até achar

+-  Python 3.7.8 - June 27, 2020

-       Note that Python 3.7.8 cannot be used on Windows XP or earlier
+       Note that Python 3.7.8 cannot be used on Windows XP or earlier.

        Download Windows x86-64 executable installer.